 Stone’s early childhood development program is “committed to improving the health development of children ages 0 to 8.”
 The foundation funds programs that align early learning with K-3 school systems, address the importance of quality early childhood education (ECE), work to raise public awareness of early childhood development programs, and programs that collaborate with other like-minded groups in the interest of evaluation and replication.

-Grants range from $100,000 to $525,000.
-However, most grants range from $50,000 to $75,000.
-The foundation appears to prioritize organizations in its home city of Chicago; however, it also supports organizations beyond the city.
-To get a broader sense of the types of ECE organizations supported by Stone, check out its early childhood development program's grants listing.
+Grants range from $100,000 to $525,000, with most from $50,000 to $75,000.
+The foundation appears to prioritize organizations in its home city of Chicago, but also supports organizations beyond the city.
+To get a broader sense of the organizations Stone supports, check out its early childhood development program's grants listing.

 The foundation does not accept unsolicited grant applications or requests for funding.